The Puzzle of the Odd One Out

 So, how do you get better at this?
 Start by practicing with simple lists.
 Grab a dictionary or a random word generator and create your own puzzles.
 For example: book, pen, paper, and eraser.
 What’s the odd one out?
 Book is a noun, but so are the others.
 Pen and eraser are tools, while book is a product.
 Or maybe book is the only one that’s read.

 Another tip: look for subtle differences.
-Even so, words that share a common prefix, suffix, or root might seem similar, but one could be a homonym or a loanword.
-To give you an idea, bank, river, money, and loan all relate to finance, but river is a natural feature.
+Words that share a common prefix, suffix, or root might seem similar, but one could be a homonym or a loanword.
+Take this case: bank, river, money, and loan all relate to finance, but river is a natural feature.

 Also, don’t be afraid to ask others.
 Sometimes a fresh perspective reveals a category you missed.
 And if you’re stuck, try rephrasing the question.
-Instead of “Which word doesn’t belong?” ask *“What’s the most specific category these words share?
+In practice, instead of “Which word doesn’t belong? ” ask *“What’s the most specific category these words share?

 FAQ